paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 ![](/hxh/135-00-33.jpg)
 _Episodes [52](https://hunterxhunter.fandom.com/wiki/Episode_52_(2011)), [106](https://hunterxhunter.fandom.com/wiki/Episode_106_(2011)), [135](https://hunterxhunter.fandom.com/wiki/Episode_135_(2011))_
 All the King-like personas share similar Nen abilities.
 Chrollo, the leader, steals abilities of others using his book; [Leol](https://hunterxhunter.fandom.com/wiki/Leol) rents the abilities in his Pod, whereas [Meruem](https://hunterxhunter.fandom.com/wiki/Meruem) not only learns the ability of people consumed but also improvises on it to leave us in awe.
 > This, I feel is one of the major evidence for Hisoka's personality-based Nen test.
-Then we can say that the Nen type and the abilities are not something arbitrary but instead closely linked with the personalities of characters.
+Thus, we can say that the Nen type and the abilities are not something arbitrary but instead closely linked with the personalities of characters.
 {: .prompt-tip}
 ![](/hxh/090-10-123-21.jpg)
 _Episodes [90](https://hunterxhunter.fandom.com/wiki/Episode_90_(2011)), [123](https://hunterxhunter.fandom.com/wiki/Episode_123_(2011))_
-On the other hand, there is [Pouf](https://hunterxhunter.fandom.com/wiki/Shaiapouf), whose ability is to bestow Nen abilities.
+On the other hand, there is [Pouf](https://hunterxhunter.fandom.com/wiki/Shaiapouf), whose ability is to bestow Nen abilities to others.
 There is also [Knuckle](https://hunterxhunter.fandom.com/wiki/Knuckle_Bine); he can give his aura for rent, and if the person fails to return it back, then they can't use Nen for a month.
 This is achieved using A.P.R., which is a Nen beast.
 So, this ability combines the above two techniques.
 > An interesting aspect of H×H's abilities is that they can be combined in unimaginable ways while effortlessly merging the basics.
 {: .prompt-tip}
 ![](/hxh/051-20-115-02.jpg)
 _Episodes [51](https://hunterxhunter.fandom.com/wiki/Episode_51_(2011)), Episode [115](https://hunterxhunter.fandom.com/wiki/Episode_115_(2011))_
-This Indoor Fish is a Nen beast which was stolen by Chrollo, while [Ikalgo](https://hunterxhunter.fandom.com/wiki/Ikalgo) acquired [Flutter](https://hunterxhunter.fandom.com/wiki/Flutter)'s Dragonflies, which ultimately gave way to Pouf's creative bugs.
+This Indoor Fish is an ability involving _Nen beast_ which was _stolen_ by Chrollo, while [Ikalgo](https://hunterxhunter.fandom.com/wiki/Ikalgo) acquired [Flutter](https://hunterxhunter.fandom.com/wiki/Flutter)'s Dragonflies, which ultimately gave way to Pouf's creative bugs.
 ![](/hxh/125-07-50.jpg)
 _Episode [125](https://hunterxhunter.fandom.com/wiki/Episode_125_(2011))_
 ### Storage